Siege of Marawi: June 4

-On June 4, 2017, a ceasefire agreement was reached between the Philippine government and the ISIL fighters remaining in the center of Marawi.
-This ceasefire had been facilitated by MILF, which had been asked by Duterte to help negotiate a settlement by which civilians still trapped in the city could be evacuated.
+A ceasefire agreement was reached between the Philippine government and Maute fighters remaining in Marawi.
+This ceasefire had been facilitated by the MILF, which had been asked by Duterte to help negotiate a settlement by which civilians still trapped in the city could be evacuated.
 The ceasefire was to begin at 8 A.M. and last for four hours.
-However, the Philippines Military units in the city refused to accept the terms of the ceasefire, and only allowed the evacuation of those individuals on the edges of the areas controlled by ISIL.
+However, AFP units in the city refused to accept the terms of the ceasefire, and only allowed the evacuation of those individuals on the edges of the areas controlled by the militants.
 Fighting in the city broke out at 9 A.M.
-The army claimed that 179 civilians were evacuated, while a presidential spokesperson claimed that 134 were evacuated—fewer than on preceding days—leaving about 2,000 civilians trapped in the city.
+The army claimed that 179 civilians were evacuated, while the government claimed that 134 were evacuated, which was fewer than on preceding days and leaving about 2,000 civilians trapped in the city.
 Two soldiers were injured.

-Authorities claimed that the total number of civilian casualties had increased from 20 to 38, all killed by militants, while local residents claimed that airstrikes had killed dozens of civilians.
+Authorities claimed that the total number of civilian casualties had increased from 20 to 38, all killed by militants, while residents claimed that airstrikes had killed dozens of civilians.

 June 6

-On June 6, 2017, police in Davao arrested Cayamora Maute, the 67-year-old patriarch of the leaders of the Maute group.
+Police in Davao City arrested Cayamora Maute, the 67-year-old patriarch of the leaders of the Maute group.
 He was arrested at a Task Force Davao checkpoint in Sirawan, Toril District.
-Cayamora was aboard a van wearing a surgical mask to avoid identification, when they were stopped at the checkpoint.
+Cayamora was aboard a van wearing a surgical mask to avoid identification when they were stopped at the checkpoint.

 June 9

-On June 9, 2017, the police received information and arrested the mother of the Maute terrorist group leaders, Ominta Romato Maute.
-Ominta, also known as Farhana, was arrested in the town of Masiu in Lanao del Sur, along with two other wounded family members and 7 other unidentified females.
-Also on June 9, it was reported that 13 Philippine Marines had been killed and 40 wounded during a clearing operation in Marawi.
-American Special Forces were deployed to the city in an advisory role.
+Police received information and arrested the mother of the Maute group leaders, Ominta Romato Maute.
+Ominta, also known as Farhana, was arrested in Masiu, Lanao del Sur, along with two other wounded family members and 7 other unidentified females.
+It was also reported that 13 Philippine Marines had been killed and 40 wounded during a clearing operation in Marawi.
+US Special Forces were deployed to the city in an advisory role.